 What is aerobic exercise?

 Imagine that you're exercising.
 You're working up a sweat, you're breathing hard, your heart is thumping, blood is coursing through your vessels to deliver oxygen to the muscles to keep you moving, and you sustain the activity for more than just a few minutes.
-That's aerobic exercise (also known as "cardio" in gym lingo); any activity that you can sustain for more than just a few minutes while your heart, lungs, and muscles work overtime.
+That's aerobic exercise (also known as "cardio" in gym lingo), which is any activity that you can sustain for more than just a few minutes while your heart, lungs, and muscles work overtime.
 In this article, I'll discuss the mechanisms of aerobic exercise: oxygen transport and consumption, the role of the heart and the muscles, the proven benefits of aerobic exercise, how much you need to do to reap the benefits, and more.

 It all starts with breathing.
 The average healthy adult inhales and exhales about 7 to 8 liters of air per minute.
 Once you fill your lungs, the oxygen in the air (air contains approximately 20% oxygen) is filtered through small branches of tubes (called bronchioles) until it reaches the alveoli.
 The alveoli are microscopic sacs where oxygen diffuses (enters) into the blood.
 From there, it's a beeline direct to the heart.

 Getting to the heart of it

 The heart has four chambers that fill with blood and pump blood (two atria and two ventricles) and some very active coronary arteries.
 Because of all this action, the heart needs a fresh supply of oxygen, and as you just learned, the lungs provide it.
 Once the heart uses what it needs, it pumps the blood, the oxygen, and other nutrients out through the large left ventricle and through the circulatory system to all the organs, muscles, and tissues that need it.